 For more information, visit the advisory notice that thing is not a road vehicle web page.

-On 1 July 2021, following the full commencement of the Road Vehicle Standards Act 2018 (RVSA), which replaced the MVSA, a 12-month transitional period began for certain segments of the industry.
+On 1 July 2021, following the full commencement of RVSA, which replaced the MVSA, a transitional period began for certain segments of the industry.
 The transitional period ends on 30 June 2023.

 These transitional arrangements involve: